-The lecture notes will be made available online on the Canvas site for the course.
-Additionally, students are required to take notes during face-to-face classes (if necessary and take place) on supplemental lecture materials, problem solving and diagrams that instructor writes/draws on the classroom board.
+The lecture notes for the course will be available online on the Canvas site.
+Additionally, students are required to take notes during face-to-face classes (if necessary and take place) on supplemental lecture materials, problem-solving, and diagrams that the instructor writes/draws on the classroom board.
 A student is NOT allowed to take photos of notes on the board.